 Note: All departments use the SBL abbreviations for ancient texts and standard references, as described in Section B below.

-1. For the use of abbreviations in general, see Turabian, 9th ed., 342–351, 355–357.
+1. For the use of abbreviations in general, see Turabian, 9th edition., 342–351, 355–357.
 Use abbreviations sparingly in text, more liberally in footnotes and tables.
 Abbreviations containing all capital letters do not usually use periods.

 2. In many theses, numerous citations of standard works and major journals make it desirable to use abbreviations when citing them.